fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 {% include image src="/assets/img/development/project/replicate_functionality_of_mne_software/mesh_bnd_ts_mne.jpg" width="750" %}

-And the source space of the same volume created in FieldTrip, and reduced to the same number of vertices with the MATLAB reducepatch functio
+And the source space of the same volume created in FieldTrip, and reduced to the same number of vertices with the MATLAB reducepatch function

     bnd2_ft = bnd_ft;
     [bnd2_ft.tri, bnd2_ft.pnt]=reducepatch(bnd_ft.tri, bnd_ft.pnt, 16384);